-reason contains a programmatic identifier indicating the reason for the condition's last transition.
-Producers of specific condition types may define expected values and meanings for this field, and whether the values are considered a guaranteed API.
-The value should be a CamelCase string.
-This field may not be empty.

-true

-status

-enum

 status of the condition, one of True, False, Unknown.

-true

-type

-string
+[True False Unknown]

 type of condition in CamelCase or in foo.example.com/CamelCase. - Many .condition.type values are consistent across resources like Available, but because arbitrary conditions can be useful (see .node.status.conditions), the ability to deconflict is important.
-The regex is matches is $(dns1123SubdomainFmt/)$?(qualifiedNameFmt)

-true

-PostgresCluster.status.instances[index] Parent

-Name

-Type

-Description

-Required

-readyReplicas

-integer

-Total number of ready pods.

-false

-replicas

-integer

-Total number of non-terminated pods.

-false

-${\it updated Replicas}$

-integer

-Total number of non-terminated pods that have the desired specification.

-false

-name

-string

-true

-PostgresCluster.status.monitoring Parent

-Current state of PostgreSQL cluster monitoring tool configuration

-Name

-Type

-Description

-Required

-exporterConfiguration

-string

-false

-PostgresCluster.status.patroni Parent

-Type

-Description

-Required

-systemIdentifier

-string

-The PostgreSQL system identifier reported by Patroni.

-false

-PostgresCluster.status.pgbackrest Parent

-Status information for pgBackRest

-Name

-Type

-Description

-Required

-manualBackup

-object

-Status information for manual backups

-false

-repoHost

-object

-Status information for the pgBackRest dedicated repository host

-false

-repos

-[]object

-Status information for pgBackRest repositories

-false

-restore

-object

-Status information for in-place restores

-false

-scheduledBackups

-[]object

-Status information for scheduled backups

-false

-PostgresCluster.status.pgbackrest.manualBackup Parent

-Status information for manual backups

-Name

-Туре

-Description

-Required

-active

-integer

-The number of actively running manual backup Pods.

-false

-completionTime

-string

-Represents the time the manual backup Job was determined by the Job controller to be completed.
+The regex it matches is (dns1123SubdomainFmt/)?(qualifiedNameFmt)true PostgresCluster.status.instances[index] Parent Name Type Description Required readyReplicas integer Total number of ready pods. false replicas integer Total number of non-terminated pods. false updatedReplicas integer Total number of non-terminated pods that have the desired specification. false name string true PostgresCluster.status.monitoring Parent Current state of PostgreSQL cluster monitoring tool configuration Name Type Description Required exporterConfiguration string false PostgresCluster.status.patroni Parent Name Type Description Required systemIdentifier string The PostgreSQL system identifier reported by Patroni. false

+PostgresCluster.status.pgbackrest Parent Status information for pgBackRest Name Type Description Required manualBackup object Status information for manual backups false repoHost object Status information for the pgBackRest dedicated repository host false repos []object Status information for pgBackRest repositories false restore object Status information for in-place restores false scheduledBackups []object Status information for scheduled backups false PostgresCluster.status.pgbackrest.manualBackup Parent Status information for manual backups Name Type Description Required active integer The number of actively running manual backup Pods. false completionTime string Represents the time the manual backup Job was determined by the Job controller to be completed.
 This field is only set if the backup completed successfully.
-Additionally, it is represented in RFC3339 form and is in UTC.

-false

-failed

-integer

-The number of Pods for the manual backup Job that reached the "Failed" phase.

-false

-$\operatorname{startTime}$

-string

-Represents the time the manual backup Job was acknowledged by the Job controller.
-It is represented in RFC3339 form and is in UTC. false
+Additionally, it is represented in RFC3339 form and is in UTC. false failed false startTime string Represents the time the manual backup Job was acknowledged by the Job controller.
+It is represented in RFC3339 form and is in UTC. false succeeded integer The number of Pods for the manual backup Job that reached the "Succeeded" phase. false finished boolean Specifies whether or not the Job is finished executing (does not indicate success or failure). true id string A unique identifier for the manual backup as provided using the "pgbackrest-backup" annotation when initiating a backup. true PostgresCluster.status.pgbackrest.repoHost Parent Status information for the pgBackRest dedicated repository host Name Type Description Required

-succeeded

-integer

-The number of Pods for the manual backup Job that reached the "Succeeded" phase.

-false

-finished

-boolean

-Specifies whether or not the Job is finished executing (does not indicate success or failure).

-true

-id

-string

-A unique identifier for the manual backup as provided using the "pgbackrest-backup" annotation when initiating a backup.

-true

-PostgresCluster.status.pgbackrest.repoHost Parent

-Status information for the pgBackRest dedicated repository host

-Name

-Type

-Description

-Required

-apiVersion

-string

-APIVersion defines the versioned schema of this representation of an object.
-Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources

-false

-kind

-string

-Kind is a string value representing the REST resource this object represents.
-Servers may infer this from the endpoint the client sub-